ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 });
 ```

-By setting an id on the server, you'll ensure that only forms with the matching id on the client will react on the updates.
+By setting an id on the server, you'll ensure that only forms with the matching id on the client will react to the updates.

 > "Different schema types" means "different fields and types", so just copying a schema and giving it a different variable name will still count as the same schema.
 The contents of the schemas have to differ.

-Here's an example of how to handle a login and register form on the same page:
+Here's an example of how to handle a login and registration form on the same page:

 **+page.server.ts**